AppliedLogicSystems/ALSProlog/docs/docs/guide/7-Working-with-Uninterned-Atoms.md

 * Strings and structs which are created on the Prolog side and which are ephemeral in the sense that the C side will consume them when they are initially passed, and no further reference will be made to them from the C side, can be created as UIAs.
 Note that if after control returns to Prolog, a garbage collection will sooner or later take place.
-In all likelihood, the UIA object will either pass out of existence, or at least move its location on the heap, so that if C ’holds on’ to the pointer it was passed, this pointer will no longer be valid.
+In all likelihood, the UIA object will either pass out of existence, or at least move its location on the heap, so that if C 'holds on' to the pointer it was passed, this pointer will no longer be valid.
 Thus, one only wants to pass UIAs to C when they are ephemeral in the sense above: C will not hold on to a pointer to the UIA after control returns to Prolog.
-* When non-ephemeral objects are to be created under Prolog control, it is best to create these in ’C space’ by calling malloc.
+* When non-ephemeral objects are to be created under Prolog control, it is best to create these in 'C space' by calling malloc.
 This can be done either by creating a specific C-defined Prolog predicate which carries out the work, or by using the C interface utilities which allow Prolog to call malloc and manipulate the allocated C memory.